han-yaeger/yaeger-tutorial/README.md

 ## Add Hanny to the Game
 The player will control Hanny by using the arrow keys.
 Again we will use a `DynamicSpriteEntity`.

 :computer: Create a new Class for Hanny in the same package as SwordFish .
-Make sure Hanny is being placed at the top left corner of the Scene.
+Make sure Hanny is placed at the top left corner of the Scene.

 <img align="right" src="src/main/resources/sprites/hanny.png">